Search-Engine-Bandit/know-before-you-go-backend/README.md

   Taylor White

 ## Project Idea
   Get background information on a prospective date and also ensuring your date goes well.
-Check on available events for the desired day, check on available restaurants, etc.
+Check on available events for the desired day, check on available restaurants, etc..